YourRoots Logo

 Children(s): Louise Gladd, John Brown

-According to available records, Philip Edward Brown was born in 1931 in Schaghticoke, Rensselaer, New York, USA, the child of Oscar Joseph Brown and Mary Estella Mayo.
-Following those early years, Philip Edward Brown married Kathleen Alice Hewes and Phyllis N Brown, and their family grew to include Louise E Brown Gladd and John Timothy Brown.
-In the later years of life, Philip Edward Brown died in 1996 in Shoshoni, Fremont, Wyoming, USA.
+In 1931, Philip Edward Brown entered the world in Schaghticoke, Rensselaer, New York, USA, born to Oscar Joseph Brown and Mary Estella Mayo.
+In 1935, Philip Edward Brown resided in Pittstown, Rensselaer, New York.
+In 1940, Philip Edward Brown resided in Pittstown Town, Pittstown, Rensselaer, New York, U. Philip Edward Brown married Kathleen Alice Hewes, Phyllis N Brown, and had children including Louise E Brown Gladd, John Timothy Brown.
+Philip Edward Brown passed away in 1996 in Shoshoni, Fremont, Wyoming, USA.

 Find more search results for Philip Brown